carlafi/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10762
 ```

-Conclusion about comparing the histogram, mean, ans median with and without NA:
+Conclusion: about comparing the histogram, mean, ans median with and without NA:

 **- Both new mean and median are in the same range of previous mean and median**